 Nigel Gan is a dedicated Lazio fan from Singapore who is the author of ‘10,000 KM FOR YOU – The Travel Diary of a Football Fan: The Rome Derby’.
 Written entirely in English, the novel focuses on Nigel’s adventurous journey to the Derby della Capitale between Lazio and Roma while also briefly touching upon both history of the club and how the rivalry between the Biancocelesti and Giallorossi kick-started back in 1927.
-In collaboration with Nigel, The Laziali will be releasing a chapter of ‘10,000 Km For You’ every week for 12 weeks, starting on June 1, 2020, to promote his work to Lazio supporters worldwide; below is Chapter IV: Meeting Paolo Di Canio.
+In collaboration with Nigel, The Laziali will be releasing the book chapter-by-chapter (on the website) to promote his work to Lazio supporters worldwide; below is Chapter IV: Meeting Paolo Di Canio.

 The drinks from the previous night do not help my jet lag.
 My eyes are still wide open at five in the morning.